butternetwork/butter-mos-contracts/README.md

-#### `MAPCrossChainServiceRelay.sol`
+#### `MAPOmnichainServiceRelay.sol`

-`MAPCrossChainServiceRelay.sol` is perhaps the most important smart contract in the entire system.
+`MAPOmnichainServiceRelay.sol` is perhaps the most important smart contract in the entire system.
 It acts as a relay for every single cross-chain transaction.
 It is responsible for proof verification, what event to emit and processing relative event coming from other blockchains.